Hundreds protest for, against keeping Sully statue on Texas A&M campus

-COLLEGE STATION, Tex.
-(KBTX) - Protestors for and against the removal of the Lawrence Sullivan Ross statue from Texas A&M’s campus met in Academic Plaza to make their voices heard.
+Protestors for and against the removal of the Lawrence Sullivan Ross statue from Texas A&M’s campus met in Academic Plaza to make their voices heard.

 Both sides of the protest held signs and chanted at the opposition.